 Contents Summary Site Location The site is located in Northwood and is centred at Ordnance Survey National Grid Reference TQ 10057 90675 and comprises Northwood Cottage Hospital and Northwood Health Centre.
 Proposals The proposals are for partial demolition, refurbishment and extension of the existing Cottage Hospital and the redevelopment of the remaining site to provide residential accommodation and ancillary works Existing Site Information Ecological Appraisals were previously carried out in 2015 (WYG, 2015) and 2017 (WYG, 2018a).
 The site was identified as being suitable for roosting bats, reptiles, and breeding birds.
 Internal inspections and emergence and return-to-roost surveys were undertaken in 2015 (WYG, 2016) and 2018 (WYG, 2018b) which confirmed B1 and B2 supported brown long-eared bat roosts.
 Scope of this Survey(s) Tetra Tech was commissioned to carry out an Update Ecological Appraisal of the site.
-The scope of the work comprised a desk-based study and an extended Phase 1 habitat survey.
+The scope of the work comprised a desk-based study, an extended Phase 1 habitat survey and three bat surveys.
 The desk-based study used online resources and information sourced from GiGL.
 Results There were 16 designated sites within 2km of the site, the closest of which was Hogs Back Open Space SINC, located 0.1km north east of the site.
-Most of the habitats on site have not significantly changed since the previous ecological appraisal undertaken in 2018.
+Most of the habitats on site have not significantly changed since the previous Ecological Appraisal undertaken in 2018 (WYG, 2018b).
 Some areas of amenity grassland have matured to semi-improved grassland due to lack of maintenance.
-Broadleaved plantation woodland, broadleaved scattered trees, semi-improved grassland, amenity grassland, introduced shrubs, defunct speciesrich hedgerow, buildings and hardstanding were present on site.
+Broadleaved plantation woodland, broadleaved scattered trees, semi- improved grassland, amenity grassland, introduced shrubs, defunct species- rich hedgerow, buildings and hardstanding were present on site.
 The broadleaved plantation woodland and scattered trees were the most ecologically valuable.
 The site has suitability / potential to support roosting bats, foraging and commuting bats, reptiles, badger, breeding birds, hedgehog and invertebrates.
+B1 is a confirmed active day roost for common pipistrelle and soprano pipistrelle with 2 emergences seen.
+B2 is a historic brown long-eared day roost, with no roosting bats seen on this occasion.
 The site had negligible suitability / potential for great crested newt, hazel dormouse, otter and water vole.
-Recommendations The following is recommended: update emergence / return-to-roost surveys of B1 and B2, a sensitive external lighting strategy, two stage vegetation clearance to mitigate against adverse impacts to reptiles and breeding birds, a pre-works inspection for badger, measures to reduce impacts on badger during construction and invasive species should be removed from site.
+Recommendations An EPSL will be required after planning approval and before works can begin to allow disturbance of the roosts and any modifications to the roost or roost access points to be done lawfully.
+The EPSL could be via the bat 'low impact' licence (CL21) route.
+The following mitigation is recommended: a sensitive external lighting strategy for bats and other nocturnal wildlife, two stage vegetation clearance to mitigate against adverse impacts to reptiles and breeding birds, a pre-works inspection for badger, measures to reduce impacts on badger during construction and removal of invasive species from site.
 The following enhancements are recommended: Native species planting, new hedgerows to comprise of six or more native species, green roof or walls, bat and bird boxes, hedgehog boxes and use of hedgehog highways in fencing.